Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 • Higher energy bills due to less efficient cooling.

-If your air conditioner isn’t level, it might vibrate excessively.
-This can create annoying sounds when on and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate more than normal.
+This can cause annoying sounds when on and even require air conditioning repair.

 • Loosen refrigerant lines and create an expensive refrigerant leak.